-The nanoSwivel is used in many application most notably in climbing sports and mountain rescue.
-Any application where a small lightweight and compact swivel is needed to help keep climbing rope from the twist and tangles sometimes encountered.
+The nanoSwivel is less than 3 inches long and weighs only 2 oz, it’s often used in climbing sports, mountaineering, or different types of rescue work where a small, load rated swivel is required to reduce a ropes chances of binding or tangling.
 This awesome swivel works great when combined with a small compact carabiner incorporated into a custom climbing rope dog leash.

-For those with large to extra large dogs wanting the additional safety provided by a leash equipped with a carabiner but want the added ability to swivel 360°, this nanoSwivel may be a good option.
+For those with large to extra large dogs wanting the additional safety provided by a leash equipped with a carabiner but want the added ability for the leash to swivel 360°, this nanoSwivel is a great option.

-Check out our Ultimate Dog Leash for more info and pictures for this swivel.
+Check out our Ultimate Dog Leash to see how we use this nanoSwivel.

 Quick Release: 2.5 inch marine grade 316 stainless steel 360° swivel quick release.

 The quick release is built solid with an 480b / 217kg working load making it exceptionally strong for its small size.
 The pull ring on the side is spring loaded holding the locking pin in place securing the gate in the closed position.